Exercise Bright Star: Early exercises

 The first exercise, Bright Star 81, was conducted from October to December 1980 (fiscal year 1981).
 The U.S. Army's rapid-deployment unit (Task Force "Strike", 1st Battalion, 502nd Infantry Regiment) of the 101st Airborne Division (Air Assault) and U.S. Air Force (USAF) personnel were deployed to Cairo West Air Base in Egypt for the exercise.
 This operation was the first deployment of combat soldiers into the region since World War II.
 Bright Star 81 was initiated by the Carter administration in response to the Iran hostage crisis and the Soviet–Afghan War.
-However, U.S. forces proved to be unprepared for the exercise: soldiers were issued jungle fatigues in lieu of desert camouflage (which was not in the U.S. Army inventory in 1980), and hastily-established air traffic control systems caused the loss of 14 USAF personnel when a C-141 Starlifter crash-landed.
+However, U.S. forces proved to be unprepared for the exercise: soldiers were issued jungle fatigues in lieu of desert camouflage (which was not in the U.S. Army inventory in 1980), and hastily established air traffic control systems caused the loss of 14 USAF personnel when a C-141 Starlifter crash-landed.
 Post-operation briefings affected positive change for future readiness and successful exercises thereafter.

 The following year, a similar exercise was held using the same ground rules.
 USS Coral Sea (CV-43) took part in Bright Star 82.
-After Exercise Eastern Wind 83, the amphibious portion of Bright Star 83, the Los Angeles Times was told that "the exercise failed dismally ...
-'The Somali army did not perform up to any standard,' one diplomat said. … 'The inefficiency of the Somali armed forces is legendary among foreign military men.'"
+Exercise Eastern Wind 83 was the amphibious portion of Bright Star 83 to be carried out in Somalia.
+The Los Angeles Times reported that the Somali Armed Forces did not perform up to standard.
+The United States conducted numerous military maneuvers throughout the 1980s with the Somalis Armed Forces, such as the 1987 Bright Star exercises in which U.S. soldiers of the 3rd Army carried out the maneuvers around the port of Berbera and at a base 100 km south-west of Mogadishu.

 The Sudanese Armed Forces participated in the exercise in 1981 and 1983.

 By 1983, the size of the forces involved prompted planners to hold the event every two years rather than annually.
 The exercise went under further evolution in 1985 with the inclusion of the USAF and Egyptian Air Force.
 The two nations' respective navies and special forces joined the exercise in 1987.

 The Associated Press, in a story dated August 4, 1985, said that U.S. forces would begin their largest-ever exercise in the Middle East that day.
 Egypt, Somalia, Jordan, and Oman were reported as participating.